- Executive Summary

 However, despite having a solid footing and a long-standing reputation for innovation, as well as substantial government backup, there are various risks that the corporation would need to be prepared for in order to maintain its leading positions not only domestically, but also in the international arena.
 While the company does not spread its influence outside Asia and the Middle East, various economic and geopolitical factors may have an influence on its business and development.
 The purpose of this paper is to outline Etisalat’s current risks, evaluate the adequacy of those risks, and analyze the company’s enterprise risk management strategy (“History”).

-Potential Risks in Internet and Telecommunications Industry
+Potential Risks in the Internet and Telecommunications Industry

 The Internet and telecommunications industry, just like any other kind of industry, has several risks to it that the companies, big and small, need to account for in their financial and corporate strategies.
 As a rule, any risk that can be predicted and identified falls into one of the four categories, which are as follows (Griffin):

-• Financial Risks – these risks refer to a company’s ability to generate financial revenue, cover its operational expenses, manage its debts, and maintain its financial leverage.
+- Financial Risks – these risks refer to a company’s ability to generate financial revenue, cover its operational expenses, manage its debts, and maintain its financial leverage.

-• Compliance Risks – these risks are associated with local and regional governance and legal issues that may force the company to lose profit or even forfeit its property and possessions, in certain cases.
+- Compliance Risks – these risks are associated with local and regional governance and legal issues that may force the company to lose profit or even forfeit its property and possessions, in certain cases.

-• Strategic Risks – strategic risks are risks generated by the company’s general direction and the pursuit of various strategic goals.
+- Strategic Risks – strategic risks are risks generated by the company’s general direction and the pursuit of various strategic goals.
 They are associated with the maintenance of old products and the introduction of new ones.
 A failure to choose the right direction in which to expand may cost the company profit, market share, and can even force it out of business.

-• Operations Risks – these risks refer to the company’s ability to manage its operations effectively and provide the highest quality of service using the least amount of resources necessary for doing so.
+- Operations Risks – these risks refer to the company’s ability to manage its operations effectively and provide the highest quality of service using the least amount of resources necessary for doing so.
 In order words, it reflects on the company’s efficiency and various factors that diminish that value.

-According to the EY report of 2014, there is a number of risks associated with the Internet and telecommunications that are universal to all companies worldwide.
-Financial risk, aside from the standard currency exchange risks and revenue drops, also include poorly defined inorganic growth agendas and failures to extract value from network assets (EY 8).
-Compliance risks are associated with new demands and imperatives for privacy and security, as well as a lack of legal infrastructure in the new markets, where Etisalat is planning to expand towards (EY 8).
 Operational risks for telecommunication companies include a lack of reliable data in order to estimate the company’s performance and providing new ways of improving organizational efficiency and agility (EY 8).
 Lastly, strategic risks include marketing research failures, as well as failures to adopt the latest technological advancements and incorporate them into the company’s operational model in order to maintain a competitive edge (EY 8).
 Of course, for each company, the situation is different, as some risks prevail over others depending on the market specifics, the geopolitical and economic situations, and the positioning of the company.

 Etisalat Financial Risks and Risk Management Strategies

-• Foreign Currency Sensitivity
+- Foreign Currency Sensitivity.

-• Interest Rate Sensitivity
+- Interest Rate Sensitivity.

-Foreign currency sensitivity risks for Etisalat arise out of the necessity to convert their profits in other countries to AED, which is the main currency in the UAE, which acts as the company’s base of operations.
-Since most home currencies do not allow direct conversion to AED, Etisalat is often forced to use the Euro as an intermediary between the two, which exposes the company to additional risks.
-Currencies involved in Etisalat’s operations include Egyptian pounds, Pakistani rupees, Moroccan Dirhams, and Central African Francs (“Annual Report 2016” 127).
 In order to manage this risk, Etisalat chose to decrease the portion of Euro conversion, instead choosing to increase the portion in other currencies and using them to conduct local payments and operations.
-For example, between 2015 and 2016, the company’s equity ratios for the Euro have dropped from 970 million to 906 million, whereas the portion of Egyptian pounds has increased more than two-fold, from 41 million to 90 million (“Annual Report 2016” 127).
+For example, between 2015 and 2016, the company’s equity ratios for the Euro have dropped from 970 million to 906 million, whereas the portion of Egyptian pounds increased more than two-fold, from 41 million to 90 million (“Annual Report 2016” 127).
 The usage of Pakistani rupees has increased tenfold, from circa 2 million to 21 million (“Annual Report 2016” 127).
 Moroccan dirhams have seen a 50 million increase in use.
 In addition, in 2016 the company started implementing the Central African Franc as an operational currency, totaling at 32.5 million within the first year (“Annual Report 2016” 127).

 According to the Annual report, Etisalat is exposed to interest rate risks due to the fact that it is forced to borrow cash from banks and private entities as both fixed and floating interest rates.
 At the end of 2015, the company’s net profit was increased by 2% due to a favorable interest rate.
 The total amount of revenue generated by favorable interest rates was 79 million AED (“Annual Report 2016” 127).
 The company implements a series of precautionary methods and strategies in order to account for these risks.
 Etisalat constantly monitors the market’s interest rates and compares them to the current borrowing rates, which serves as the company’s primary tool for determining which actions are to be taken.
 The company analyzes the current costs of borrowing, future interest rates, favorable terms of debts, and the period during which the implemented interest rates are fixed (“Annual Report 2016” 127).

 Credit risks are associated with banking facilities.
 The company needs to be prepared for an event in which the counterparty is unable to follow its contractual obligations and fail to provide the required credit when necessary.
 This can result in a potential loss of Etisalat’s trade and receivables, as the company would experience a currency shortage in order to conduct payment operations.
-In order to counteract this potential crisis, the company chooses its partners very carefully, in order to establish their creditworthiness and to obtain sufficient collateral as a precaution measure against potential defaults.
-In addition, the company diversifies its banking partners in order to ensure that in the event of default, the potential damage is minimized.
-According to the financial report, the company’s investment activities are largely centered around the UAE, with 88% of all investments being into the domestic banking system, while the remaining 12% were made outside the country (“Annual Report 2016” 127).
+In order to counteract this potential crisis, the company chooses its partners very carefully, in order to establish their creditworthiness and to obtain sufficient collateral as a precautionary measure against potential defaults.

-Etisalat’s liquidity risks arising from the amount of money it currently owns to various stakeholders.
+Etisalat’s liquidity risks arise from the amount of money it currently owes to various stakeholders.
 Every year, the company needs to pay its liabilities or face losses in property, reputation, and potential investors in the future.
 As of December 2016, the company’s total liabilities account for approximately 56.3 million, out of which 30 million are trade payables and other expenses, 22 million are loan payments, 3.8 million are individual investment payments and licensing expenses, and the rest being financing lease obligations and other expenses.
 Etisalat manages its liquidity risks by maintaining reserves necessary for paying the projected liabilities for the next year and using banking facilities and reserve facilities in order to monitor the company’s cash flows in order to adjust to any potential changes in the liability payment plans (“Annual Report 2016” 127).

 Etisalat’s Compliance Risks and Risk Management Strategies

-Etisalat’s compliance risks lie in the field of compliance with various telecommunication laws and procedures acts of different countries, where their branches operate.
-In the UAE, Etisalat enjoys a position of power due to the fact that the government owns a large margin of the company’s shares, effectively making it a state enterprise.
 Its monopoly over the Internet and telecommunication spheres means that the country’s telecommunications act is largely tailored to maintain the state’s monopoly.
 However, in other countries, it is not the same.
 Etisalat as a foreign company is forced to accommodate various changing rules and regulations, which often a political subtext in order to curb the influence of foreign providers in the alleged countries.
 For example, Etisalat is currently facing a number of charges in India and Pakistan due to partial failures to comply with various established regulations (Fashogbon).

 Privacy and security demands are a large issue for Etisalat, as in the UAE the company allows the government various disclosure preferences to various types of private client information.
 In addition, the government uses Etisalat’s all-encompassing influence around the country in order to block “undesirable information,” which is a violation of freedom of speech and user rights.
 Such policies are considered unacceptable in other states.
 As it stands, the company’s policies in regards to these risks that damage the company’s reputation and have the potential of restricting its activity in the region are reactionary, as it is engaged in lawsuits and remains unaffected on home turf (Fashogbon).